rbalachandar/EV-Charging-Station-Anomaly-Detection/README.md

 | 2 |  chargingDuration   | 11997 non-null | float64

 ## Anomaly Model Training
-Model parameters are tuned using GridSearchCV
+Model parameters are tuned using GridSearchCV.
 Both Isolation Forest and Extended Isolation Forest are trained and predicted.
-Model is analyzed using SHAP values
+Model is analyzed using SHAP values.
-Python Notebook available in anomaly_detection folder
+Python Notebook available in anomaly_detection folder.
 ## Setup

 ```